 Getting in a car crash is an overwhelming experience.
 It can be isolating and traumatic as well.
 At Jeffress Law in Boulder, Colorado, Christopher Jeffress provides first-rate legal services and individualized attention.
 Our approach starts with putting you first: Mr. Jeffress handles your claim personally, from start to finish.
 To arrange a free case review, please call us at 303-732-6634.

-As an attorney who started his career representing insurance companies, Mr. Jeffress has unique insight into how these companies function and how they handle claims filed by accident victims.
+As a Boulder car accident lawyer who started his career representing insurance companies, Mr. Jeffress has unique insight into how these companies function and how they handle claims filed by accident victims.

 Once you speak with Mr. Jeffress, he can help you decide what to do next.
 In the guide below, please find the following information about car wrecks: